At IU, what supercomputer systems are available for academic research?

 rdcweb.uits.iu.edu) for database-driven web applications focusing on research.

-For more, see The Research Database Complex (RDC).
+For more, see The Research Database Complex (RDC) at Indiana University.

 mason.indiana.edu) at Indiana University is a large memory computer cluster configured to support data-intensive, high-performance computing tasks for researchers using genome assembly software (particularly software suitable for assembly of data from next-generation sequencers), large-scale phylogenetic software, or other genome analysis applications that require large amounts of computer memory.
 At IU, Mason accounts are available to IU faculty, postdoctoral fellows, research staff, and students involved in genome research.
 IU educators providing instruction on genome analysis software, and developers of such software, are also welcome to use Mason.
 IU has also made Mason available to genome researchers from the National Science Foundation's Extreme Science and Engineering Discovery Environment (XSEDE) project.